Janhvi Kapoor's Trip To 'Tirumala By Walk' Leaves Fans Impressed; Check Out Pictures Here

 The actress also took to share some glimpses from her trip in her Instagram stories.
 In one picture, she and her friend are seen resting on sofas and the other one has her entering the sanctum sanctorum.

 Recently in an interview with HT Brunch, the actress revealed that she is quite a spiritual person.
-Janhavi said, "I am very religious, but talking about it makes me a bit uncomfortable.
+Janhvi said, "I am very religious, but talking about it makes me a bit uncomfortable.
 I am a bit paranoid about coming across as 'selling' this side of me to promote something.
 I am spiritual, but quietly so."

 In the same interview, she also said that she has a very strong emotional connect with Tirupati Balaji, much like my mom."